Kirari04/videocms/README.md

 # Video-CMS
-This project is cms videos.
+This project is a cms for hosting your videos.

 ## Api-Doc